jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 -o, -\-output        Output cost pathway raster file -\-zero_background   Flag indicating whether zero values should be treated as a background

-*Example Usage*:
+*Command-line Interface*:
 ```
 >>./whitebox_tools -r=CostPathway -v --wd="/path/to/data/" ^
 --destination=dst.dep --backlink=backlink.dep ^
 --output=cost_path.dep

 ```

+*Python Function Name*: ```cost_pathway```

 #### 6.3.5 EuclideanAllocation

-*Description*:
-Assigns grid cells in the output raster the value of the nearest target cell in the input image, measured by the Shih and Wu (2004) Euclidean distance transform
+Assigns grid cells in the output raster the value of the nearest target cell in the input image, measured by the Shih and Wu (2004) Euclidean distance transform.

 *Parameters*: